Anonymous-Open-Science/-Sorry-I-didn-t-notice-originally-you-wrote-gson-When-Emotions-and-Opinions-Can-be-Misdirected-/README.md

 - Evaluation of the models (PTM+LLM) against online review data: model-evaluation-real-data.py
 - Fine-tuning of PTM models against datasets: sentiment-analysis-SimCSE.v4.ipynb
 - Predicting sentiment using a Twitter trained model: label-sentiment-analysis-BERT.ipynb
+3. Results
+- Contains the classification reports of the experiments: classification_reports.xlsx
-1. Model paths: cannot be uploaded because of size limitation (more than 10 GB) being anonymous.
-Will be uploaded afterwards.
+4. Model paths: cannot upload anonymously because of size limitation (more than 10 GB).
+Will be shared after the paper is accepted.